This Shrimp Étouffée is made with flour, butter, onion, bell pepper, celery, stock, shrimp, and tons of seasonings.

 How to make Shrimp Étouffée

 Make a roux using equal parts flour and butter.
-Cook roux until it is dark red brown. (see notes)
+Cook roux until it is dark red brown.
+Stir frequently at a low heat until dark brown, around 6-8 minutes.

 Add the tomato paste and cook until it loses its bright red color.
-Toss in the vegetables and sauté until transparent.
-Season with thyme, allspice and bay leaf, and salt and pepper to taste.
+Stir in vegetables and sauté until transparent.
+Add thyme, allspice and bay leaf, and salt and pepper to taste.
 Sauté until fragrant.

 Add stock and bring to a boil.
 Reduce the heat to low and simmer.
 Add 2 chopped shrimp and cook about 40 minutes.
 After about 15 minutes, remove the bay leaf.